zongyz/react-sortablejs/README.md

 ReactSortable is a `div` element by default.
 This can be changed to be any HTML element (for example `ul`, `ol`) or can be a React component.

-This value, be the component or the HTML element should be passed down under `props.tag`.
+This value, be it the component or the HTML element, should be passed down under `props.tag`.

 Let's explore both here.

 #### HTML Element

-Here we will use a `ul`.
+Here we will use an `ul`.
 You can use any HTML.
 Just add the string and ReactSortable will use a `ul` instead of a `div`.

 ```tsx